Autotrace-au/FleetSync-MyGeotab-AddIn/README.md

 ### Why Python Azure Function?

-The MyGeotab JavaScript SDK has a persistent bug where updating device custom properties results in `JsonSerializerException` errors.
-After 11+ failed attempts with JavaScript, we switched to a Python Azure Function using the MyGeotab Python SDK, which works reliably.
+The MyGeotab JavaScript SDK has a persistent bug where updating device custom properties results in `JsonSerializerException` We switched to a Python Azure Function using the MyGeotab Python SDK, which works reliably.

 ## 📦 Installation